benfrankel/sdmx_explorer/README.md

 **SDMX Explorer** is a Python CLI tool for downloading statistical data via [SDMX](https://sdmx.org/about-sdmx/welcome/), allowing you to:

-- Explore available data
+- Explore the available data
 - Construct and save data queries interactively
-- Download data using saved queries
+- Download data according to your saved queries

 ## Background